theo-keyzer/Core-gen/python/python.md

 The core-gen is a boot strap to generate the application generator.
 For this it needs the graph diagram of the input.
-The app generator is hard coded to navigate this graph.
+The app generator is then hard coded to navigate this graph.

 For now see the other docs for more detail.